drghirlanda/alex/Docs/AlexManual.md

   to respond.
 Note that this can also be set on a per-trial basis, see \hyperref[responses]{here}.

+- **ResponseTimeMin** and **ResponseTimeMax** indicate when, within a trial a response is considered *valid*.
+Valid responses are processed to possibly trigger the presentation of S2.
+Invalid responses cannot trigger S2.

 - \phantomsection \label{maxresponses}
   **MaxResponses** is the maximum number of response a subject is allowed to make in one trial.
 There are essentially two useful